isosc/skel-core/README.md

 # skel-core
 Contains the core skel libraries and skel command line tool.
+Skel has been greatly simplified from previous versions, and I/O specific modules have been moved to a [separate area](https://github.com/isosc/skel-io).

 ## Installing skel